Google plans to bring Vivaldi Quick Commands to Chrome, calls it Commander

 - Verify the Chrome version by selecting Menu > Help > About Google Chrome

-- Load chrome://flags/#commander in the browser's address bar.
+- Load chrome://flags/#quick-commands in the browser's address bar.

 - Set the experimental flag to Enabled.